LAION-AI/CLIP_benchmark/README.md

         ...
     classnames.txt
     zeroshot_classification_templates.txt
+    dataset_type.txt
 ```

 Each split should be contained in its own folder and `nshards.txt` should contain a single integer corresponding to the number of TAR files.
 The TAR files should follow webdataset format, with an image file (.webp, .png, or .jpg) and a label (.cls) for each example.
 Classnames and templates are required for zeroshot classification evaluation, with each classname or template on its own line.
+Dataset type is required for distinguishing zeroshot retrieval evaluation: the file should just contain the text `retrieval`.

 #### Evaluating on a webdataset

 The name of the dataset follows the template `wds/<DATASET_NAME>`.
 Note that the dataset name currently only affects the name in the results output - classnames and templates are loaded directly from the included files.
 The dataset root directory can be either a local path to the `root_dir` as specified above, or an HTTP URL pointing to a Huggingface Hub dataset file tree.

-Example with `cifar10`:
+Example with `vtab/cifar10`:

 ```
-$ clip_benchmark eval --dataset wds/cifar10 --dataset_root ROOT_DIR/wds_cifar10/
+$ clip_benchmark eval --dataset wds/vtab/cifar10 --dataset_root ROOT_DIR/wds_vtab-cifar10/
-$ clip_benchmark eval --dataset wds/cifar10 --dataset_root https://huggingface.co/datasets/djghosh/wds_cifar10_test/tree/main
+$ clip_benchmark eval --dataset wds/vtab/cifar10 --dataset_root https://huggingface.co/datasets/clip-benchmark/wds_vtab-cifar10/tree/main
 ```

 All other arguments remain the same as in the other examples.
+See `https://huggingface.co/clip-benchmark` for a full list of datasets that have already been uploaded to Huggingface.

 ## Evaluate mulitple models on multiple datasets